aalto-grades/aalto-grades/server/README.md

 ### Sisu API

-To use the routes that communicate with Sisu, environment variables `SISU_API_KEY` and `SISU_API_URL` must be provided.
+To use the routes that communicate with Sisu, the environment variables `SISU_API_KEY` and `SISU_API_URL` must be provided.
 These are optional when not in production environment.

 For an example:
 ```
 $ export SISU_API_KEY="your-api-key"
 $ export SISU_API_URL=www.api.com/api/sisu/v1
 ```

 ## Migrations